Assessing and validating information

 - What will I do differently?

-The question of whether to validate or not is a tricky one.
 The engagement at appraisal may guide you, if there is no engagement then it would be difficult to validate the information.
 If there was minimal engagement, then the PDP could be used for the following year as suggested above.

 The process of validating information must involve mutual agreement.
 In this scenario, if agreement cannot be reached, the audit should be taken outside of appraisal and advice sought from your appraisal lead.
 This should not get in the way of the rest of the appraisal discussion.